 There are always choices for us to make in life.
 Things just seem to go smoother when we make the right choices, even when it comes to simple things such as deciding what company or what cleaning process is the best to use to clean my carpets.
 I will try to be short and summarize some of your options.

 The next type of carpet cleaning I will discuss is referred to as sometimes a dry carpet cleaning method also due to the short drying time.
-This process started out in the 70’s designed to only clean commercial carpet, since the physical wear created by this method was considered equal to one year of normal wear and tear on a carpet, which drastically shortens the overall life of a carpet.
+This process started in the ’70s designed to only clean commercial carpet since the physical wear created by this method was considered equal to one year of normal wear and tear on a carpet, which drastically shortens the overall life of a carpet.
 The original name or process was referred to as Bonnet Cleaning.
-One company, Chem Dry, actually used this method exclusively for years finding little competition since most companies realized this wasn’t a proper method to do to residential carpet.
-This process involved a topical spraying of a cleaning solution onto the top of the carpet.
-Then a bonnet pad made of usually a blend to synthetic fibers and cotton were used on a rotary buffer to go veer the top of the carpet fibers that were now moist with a cleaning agent.
-As the bonnet would spin, the synthetic fibers generated heat t both speed the action of dislodging any surface soil and also to speed the drying.
+One company, Chem-Dry, actually used this method exclusively for years finding little competition since most companies realized this wasn’t a proper method to do to residential carpet.
+This process involved topical spraying of a cleaning solution onto the top of the carpet.
+Then a bonnet pad made of usually a blend of synthetic fibers and cotton was used on a rotary buffer to go veer the top of the carpet fibers that were now moist with a cleaning agent.
+As the bonnet would spin, the synthetic fibers generated heat t both speed the action of dislodging any surface soil and also speed the drying.
 The cotton fibers would absorb any soil that was dislodged into the fibers removing it from the carpet fibers.
 The results were in a short time the top surface of the carpet fibers appeared very clean.
 Impressive, yes but what about all the soil that is wasn’t on the surface.
-That deeply embedded soil that you don’t see but is there and is damaging the carpet fibers and causing fiber loose or the spills that were deeper into the fibers that will soon wick back to the surface.
+That deeply embedded soil that you don’t see but is there and is damaging the carpet fibers and causing fiber loss or the spills that were deeper into the fibers that will soon wick back to the surface.
 So, as you can see this too is not a wise carpet cleaning procedure.
 Not one I’d ever consider doing to my carpets.

-In summary, I would not only recommend Steam cleaning as the best method of cleaning wall to wall carpets but I would also suggest that you consider the experience the company has as well.
+In summary, I would not only recommend Steam cleaning as the best method of cleaning wall-to-wall carpets but I would also suggest that you consider the experience the company has as well.
 With over 50 years in the carpet cleaning business, I find I am still doing research.
 Looking at new cleaning agents, new techniques, anything that will improve the performance of our work and the results.
 It takes years of experience to become knowledgeable and proficient at any trade.
 If you ever have any questions, please don’t hesitate to contact me at Alec’s Carpet & Upholstery Cleaning LLC at 781-871-4428 or e-mail me at Alec@Alecscarpetandupholsterycleaning.com.